tigormanmsft/dg-fsfo/README.md

 11. Finish the DataGuard FSFO configuration using the DataGuard DGMGRL utility
 12. Configure the "observer" VM and start the "observer" process

-Each of the three VMs have public IP addresses with SSH public-key authentication (PKA) established, so the public IP addresses can be viewed either through the Azure Portal or displayed in the output from the "cr_oradg.sh" script.
+Each of the three VMs have public IP addresses with SSH public-key authentication (PKA) established, so the public IP addresses can be viewed either through the Azure Portal or in the output from the "cr_oradg.sh" script.

 ## Sample output from Azure CLI script